nelsonlopezjimenez/jasmine-practice/jasmine-interview-test-prep/README.md

 #### Level 3

 Test for Arrow function usage

-Write a function called **twoHighest** that takes an array of numbers as its argument and returns the **two highest numbers within the array**.

-The returned value should be an array in the following format: `[secondHighest, highest]`

-The order of the numbers passed in could be any order.

 **Do not use the build in sort() method - the tests will fail!**

 Examples: